 At this time, we are not quite ready to:

 - Host in-house events and programs

 - Allow food and drink inside the building, vending not available

 - Accept book donations.
 For the safety of our patrons and staff, all OCPL libraries are not accepting book donations

-- Have toys or computers available in our children’s room
+- Limited computers are available in our children’s room; there are no toys

 - Offer notary or passport application/processing services